deepset-ai/haystack/docs/_src/api/api/retriever.md

 **Arguments**:

-- `queries`: List of queries to embed
+- `queries`: List of queries to embed.

 **Returns**: